 She had served as Librarian’s Assistant Minister of finance and later as minister of finance.

-She also worked for the World Bank, served as Vice President of the African Regional Office of Citibank and was appointed Director of the United Nations Development Programme’s Regional Bureau of Africa.
+She also worked for the World Bank, serving as Vice President of the African Regional Office of Citibank and was appointed Director of the United Nations Development Programme’s Regional Bureau of Africa.

 Sirleaf’s experience was one thing and her vocal stance against corruption was another.
 She was widely known for her anti-corruption stance.
-She had once resigned from her role as assistant Minister of Finance of Liberia.
+And once resigned from her role as assistant Minister of Finance of Liberia, for an alleged mismanagement of public funds by the government.

 Sirleaf’s story was a mixed one.
 Her father, Jahmale Johnson, was the first Liberian from an indigenous ethic group to be elected Liberian legislator.

-She married at a young age of 17, but later divorced her husband because of his abuse of her.
+And she married at a young age of 17, but later divorced her husband because he incessantly abuse her.

-Sirleaf’s influence in her country are as powerful as her words.
-She is an excellent public speaker, one who made a difference.
+Sirleaf’s influence in her country is as powerful as her words.
+She is an excellent public speaker, one who made a difference in Liberia, Africa and the World at large.

 Adichie is an author of many books (novels, short stories and non-fiction).
 A new York times best selling author and a recipient of numerous awards.